Uralkali seeking deals for potash, distribution network

-NEW YORK Uralkali OAO (URKA.MM), the world's second-largest producer of potash fertilizer, is looking to buy potash assets as well as a distribution network for its products, its chief executive said in an interview.
+NEW YORK Uralkali OAO, the world's second-largest producer of potash fertilizer, is looking to buy potash assets as well as a distribution network for its products, its chief executive said in an interview.

 "We would like to implement M&A in the potash sector, and we're still looking for potash assets," CEO Vladislav Baumgertner said.
 "Though there are not too many opportunities."